 Feeling helpless, hopeless and losing interest in activities are just a few markers of depression.

-Whether you’ve just started feeling depressed or have tried treatments with no success, you may not have considered another alternative medication: Marijuana.
+Whether you’ve just started feeling depressed or have tried treatments with no success, you may not have considered another alternative medication: medical cannabis.

 In this post, we’ll discuss how and which types of cannabis can decrease depressive symptoms.
 If you want to learn how you may be able to treat your depression using medical marijuana.